Table of Contents

 What are the signs of dental decay?

 Preventing dental decay is one crucial way to keep teeth and gums in good condition.
-Healthy teeth are essential to better overall health and to preventing other complications.
+Healthy teeth are essential to better overall health and to avoiding other complications.

 Clinical studies have discovered that tooth cavities and decay are among the world’s most common health problems.
-When left untreated, dental cavities become more extensive and profound in the tooth, which can lead to tooth loss and gum disease.
+When left untreated, dental cavities can become more extensive and deeper, leading to tooth loss and gum disease.
 All age groups, including infants, are susceptible to cavities.

 What is a tooth cavity?